 The man’s use of the word inherit, however, does imply that eternal life is a gift given after the death of a benefactor and it can’t be earned.
 These conclusions are both true.

-We do not earn eternal life; it is given to us.
+We do not earn our future life in heaven; it is given to us.

 And, yes, someone had to die before we could receive this inheritance, but it’s not a relative; it’s Jesus.

-Jesus died so we could inherit eternal life.
+Jesus died so we could have life.
 Thank you, Jesus!